 It displays all scenes in magnificent detail.
 But, you won’t get the vibrancy of a 4K panel, particularly in the darker scenes.

 It also gives excellent grayscale performance without drawing lots of power.
 Sceptre designed it for home and small office users with limited budgets.

 Monitors at this price point often give priority to reliability and savings.
-It is a shame to ascribe such low value to aesthetics.
+It is a shame to ascribe such a low value to aesthetics.
 That is especially true when you consider that a monitor’s purpose is for you to look at it.

 So, Sceptre gets full marks for the aesthetic design of this monitor.
 It puts its nearest price competitors to shame.
 It even eclipses some of the more expensive screens.

 The third benefit is the monitor’s easy setup.
 You don’t get any advanced features with this plug and play monitor.